Santo Daime

 Prayers #

 Some people seem to enjoy using prayer to communicate with a higher power, petition for help, or express gratitude.
-Perhaps I have been traumatized by placebo sacrament religions (and cults) where these activities feel fake to me.5 Another possible purpose for the prayers is to teach about the inner world.
+Perhaps I have been traumatized by placebo sacrament religions (and cults) where these activities feel fake.6 Another possible purpose for the prayers is to teach about the inner world.
 However, IFS conveys the same information with greater precision and finesse.

-Offense: Utter lack of or insufficient compassion.
-These prayers condemn and exile evil instead of encouraging to understand the motivations of surprising behavior.6
+Offense: Utter lack of or insufficient compassion. 💔 These prayers condemn and exile evil instead of encouraging to understand the motivations of surprising behavior.
+Evil is not to be condemned but interrogated.7

 Evidence: